 - Reach out for support.
 Understand that being open to receiving help is a sign of strength, not a sign of weakness.

 - Learn to accept and love yourself.
 This is a hard one but the most important.
 Your relationship with yourself is the only one that truly matters.
-If you catch yourself trying to change in order to get external validation, it’s time to stop, recognize the pattern, forgive yourself and focus on being your true authentic self.
+If you catch yourself trying to change in order to get external validation, recognize the pattern, forgive yourself and focus on being your true authentic self.

 More helpful articles: